The Institute of Medicine defines public health as:

 For Information on Public Health Nursing Visit our PHN Page Here!

-Need a safe place to put your baby to sleep?
 The Meigs County Health Department is dedicated to keeping sleeping babies safe.
 If you cannot afford a crib or Pack ‘N Play where you can put your baby Alone, on their Back, in their Crib, contact us at 740-992-6626 to check your eligibility for assistance or if you have questions about making sure your baby is sleeping safely.

 Learn more at: